MIDLAND Every year, farmers Matt and Jessica Norton try to add new attractions to Fiddlesticks Farms before opening up to the public in the fall.

 This year will be no different as Matt and Jessica prepare for their 14th year of running Fiddlesticks Farms.

-Located on 5610 E. County Rd in Midland, Fiddlesticks Farms will open for the season this Saturday.
+Located on 5610 E. County Road 120 in Midland, Fiddlesticks Farms will open for the season this Saturday.

 The family fun attraction will be open on every weekend from Sept.
 25-Nov.
 20 with numerous events from exploring the farm’s seven-acre cornfield maze, wandering through its 10 acres of pumpkin patch, visiting farm animals or gathering around a campfire.